-There were seven Code-regulated transactions during the 2019/2020 year, compared with 19 in the 2018/2019 year.
-Six of these transactions were acquisitions or allotments of parcels of shares approved by shareholders at a meeting of the Code company, and one was a takeover.
+There were six Code-regulated transactions during the 2020/2021 year, compared with seven Code-regulated transactions in the 2019/2020 year.
+Four of these transactions were acquisitions or allotments of parcels of shares approved by shareholders at a meeting of the Code company, and two were takeovers.

-In addition, there were six transactions structured as schemes of arrangement under the Companies Act.
-Three of the six schemes were abandoned before a final application was made to the Panel for a no-objection statement.
-Two of these schemes were abandoned as a result of the COVID-19 pandemic.
-Together with the Code-regulated transactions, the Panel monitored a total of 13 transactions (compared with 23 in 2018/2019).
+In addition, there were two transactions structured as schemes of arrangement under the Companies Act 1993.
+These schemes were, in essence, renegotiated schemes that had been abandoned in the previous reporting period because of the COVID-19 pandemic.
+Together with the Code-regulated transactions, the Panel monitored a total of 8 transactions (compared with 13 in 2019/2020).

-The greater flexibility of the regulatory requirements for schemes of arrangement, as compared with more prescriptive rules under the Code, has seen Code company schemes used more frequently for complex transaction structures.

 The Panel has noted an increase in scheme-related activity following the implementation of the Code company schemes provisions in the Companies Act in 2014.
+This trend has accelerated in the last two years.
+The greater flexibility of the regulatory requirements for schemes of arrangement, as compared with more prescriptive rules under the Code, and greater certainty afforded by the 'all or nothing' shareholder approval procedure, has seen Code company schemes used more frequently for large and complex transactions.

-The Panel's role in schemes is principally to ensure that the Code company's shareholders receive a level of disclosure equal to that which they would have received in a takeover regulated by the Code, and to determine appropriate interest classes for shareholder voting on schemes (interest classes are not a factor that applies in Code-regulated takeovers).
-Early engagement with the Panel executive was integral to helping applicants meet the standards of disclosure required by the Panel for the Code company schemes.
+The Panel's role in schemes is principally to ensure that the Code company's shareholders receive a level of disclosure equal to that which they would have received in a takeover regulated by the Code and to determine appropriate interest classes for shareholder voting on schemes (interest classes are not a factor that applies in Code-regulated takeovers).
+Early engagement with the Panel executive was integral to helping applicants meet the standards of disclosure required by the Panel for Code company schemes.

-Transaction by type during 2019/2020
+Transaction by type during 2020/2021